treeverse/lakeFS/docs/understand/model.md

 ### Tags

 Tags are a way to give a meaningful name to a specific commit.
+Using tags allow users to reference specific releases, experiments or versions by using a human friendly name.

 Example tags: